From Enlisted to Officer

 The United States Air Force Academy and its preparatory school offer opportunities for our sharpest enlisted Airmen to enter the commissioned ranks of the U.S. Air Force or U.S. Space Force.
 Airmen possess both military knowledge and proven reliability, making them the ideal cadets.

 Turn Potential into Reality

 Prior-enlisted cadets attending the Academy or its preparatory school are among the best the U.S. Air Force and Space Force have to offer.
 We ask commanders and chiefs to find and recommend superior-performing Airmen with high moral character, strong academic ability, leadership potential and outstanding physical fitness.

 Leaders Encouraging Airman Development (LEAD) Program

 The LEAD Program is an ongoing effort to give our best and brightest Airmen (Active Duty, Reserve and National Guard Airmen) the opportunity to excel by offering them appointments to the U.S. Air Force Academy and the Academy Prep School.
 This program delegates authority to unit commanders to identify outstanding and deserving Airmen with officer potential for this commissioning program.

 Our LEAD Program point of contact at the Academy can be reached at 719-333-8811 (DSN 333) and is available to answer any questions you may have.

 Additional information about the Academy and the prep school may also be obtained by calling 1-800-443-9266.

 How to Apply

 Interested Airmen should ensure they meet Enlisted Commissioning Program eligibility by reviewing AFMAN36-2032 Chapter 10, Enlisted Commissioning Programs.
 Pay special attention to Paragraph 10.5, Table 10.6, Paragraph 10.12, and Table 10.8.
 Airmen must meet the legal requirements listed below.
 If they are eligible and meet legal requirements they must complete AF Form 1786 and complete and submit a (Pre-candidate Questionnaire.).

 As with any applicant, enlisted Airmen must ensure they meet the eligibility requirements for appointment to the Academy or prep school.

 - Be a U.S. citizen or be able to obtain citizenship before entry into the Academy.

-- Be 17 years of age for prep school but not have reached your 22nd birthday by July 1 of year of entry.
+- Be 17 years of age for prep school cannot be past your 22nd birthday on July 1 of year of entry.

 - Be unmarried.